Don't Get Burned by Falling Rates

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Investing in a CD that imposes no fee if you withdraw funds early is one way to capture some extra yield, says Ken Tumin, of DepositAccounts.com (opens in new tab).
-You could, for example, put some savings in a seven-month no-penalty CD from Marcus by Goldman Sachs (opens in new tab) ($500 minimum deposit).
+Investing in a CD that imposes no fee if you withdraw funds early is one way to capture some extra yield, says Ken Tumin, of DepositAccounts.com.
+You could, for example, put some savings in a seven-month no-penalty CD from Marcus by Goldman Sachs ($500 minimum deposit).
 It recently yielded 2.25%, compared with 2.15% for the bank’s savings account.
 If you decide that the money needs to be more accessible, transfer it to the savings account fee-free.

 Slightly better deals for borrowers.
 If you have debt with a variable interest rate—such as on a credit card or home-equity line of credit and some private student loans—you may see a bit of relief.
-Based on average household credit card debt of $5,700 and an interest rate of 17.8%, a quarter-point rate reduction lowers the minimum monthly payment by about $1, says Ted Rossman, of CreditCards.com (opens in new tab).
+Based on average household credit card debt of $5,700 and an interest rate of 17.8%, a quarter-point rate reduction lowers the minimum monthly payment by about $1, says Ted Rossman, of CreditCards.com.
 If you refinance your mortgage (see Now Is a Good Time to Refinance), consider rolling any HELOC balance that you have into the mortgage.

-Lisa has spent more than15 years with Kiplinger’s Personal Finance and heads up the magazine’s annual rankings of the best banks, best rewards credit cards, and financial-services firms with the best customer service.
-She reports on a variety of other topics, too, from retirement to health care to money concerns for millennials.
+Lisa has been the editor of Kiplinger Personal Finance since June 2023.
+Previously, she spent more than a decade reporting and writing for the magazine on a variety of topics, including credit, banking and retirement.
 She has shared her expertise as a guest on the Today Show, CNN, Fox, NPR, Cheddar and many other media outlets around the nation.
 Lisa graduated from Ball State University and received the school’s “Graduate of the Last Decade” award in 2014.
 A military spouse, she has moved around the U.S. and currently lives in the Philadelphia area with her husband and two sons.

 -